joeappleton18/contemp-web-app-solutions/README.md

 ## Facebook authentication

 To enable Facebook authentication you need to set up an external Facebook application.
-[I have provided a video on how to do this](https://www.youtube.com/watch?v=9ztk1hKmcI0&t=17s), as the documentation on how to do this seemed patchy.
+[I have provided a video on how to do this](https://www.youtube.com/watch?v=9ztk1hKmcI0&t=17s), as the gogle documentation seemed patchy.